 The spirit of the Canadian Badlands is found in our history, in those who were here before us, First Nations people, pioneers – those who lived, worked, played and loved here.

-A Handshake in the Canadian Badlands
+Pride and Respect in the Canadian Badlands

 - Canadian Icons Concert Series Experience live music in Canada’s largest outdoor stage – the Canadian Badlands Passion Play natural amphitheatre in Drumheller, Alberta.